Powered by Women First Digital

 Pregnancy options

 We understand that making a decision about a pregnancy you didn’t plan can be overwhelming.
-Before you decide anything, you need to confirm your pregnancy, educate yourself about the options available to you, and take certain necessary steps.
-To make this process easier and smoother, try to find support from your partner, a trustworthy friend or relative, or a reliable health-care provider, and discuss your options.
+Before you decide anything, you need to confirm your pregnancy, educate yourself about the options available to you, and take specific necessary steps.
+To make this process easier and smoother, try to find support from your partner, a trustworthy friend or relative, or a reliable healthcare provider, and discuss your options.

 Pregnancy options

-You should start taking supplements, such as folic acid and vitamin D, as they help with the growth of the baby; quit smoking and drinking alcohol; and cut down on caffeine.
-You should also try to eat a balanced diet and avoid foods believed to be harmful to the baby; exercise safely; make sure any medicine you are taking is safe for the baby; and take extra care of your physical and mental well-being.
+You should also start taking supplements or food rich in vitamins like folic acid and vitamin D, which are recommended during pregnancy; quit smoking and drinking alcohol; and cut down on caffeine.
+You should also try to eat a balanced diet and avoid foods believed to be harmful to a pregnancy; exercise with due care; make sure any medicine you are on is safe in pregnancy; and take extra care of your physical and mental well-being.
 Your doctor will most likely recommend this, but it is good to know beforehand.

-Choosing this option means going through pregnancy and childbirth, and then allowing another person to raise your child.
+Choosing this option means going through pregnancy and childbirth, and then allowing another person to raise the child.

-Adoption is legal in over 160 countries and more than a quarter of a million adoptions take place worldwide, every year.
+Adoption is legal in over 160 countries and more than a quarter of a million adoptions take place worldwide every year.
 Over time, the traditions and laws surrounding adoption have progressed, focussing more and more on the well-being of the child.
 However, the rights of the adopted child differ considerably from country to country.
-In some places, adopted children have the same rights as birth children, such as the right to inheritance, while in other places there are different rules and regulations, for example, staying in touch with the birth parents is expected.
+In some places, adopted children have the same rights as birth children, such as the right to inheritance.
+In other places, there are different rules and regulations, for example, staying in touch with the birth parents is expected.

-Depending on where you live, find a person or an organization that can give you honest information about the culture and laws and support you as you consider this decision.
+Depending on where you live, find a person or an organization that can give you honest information about the culture and laws, as well as support as you consider this decision.

-If you have decided that this is not the right time to become a mother, you can have an abortion.
-Depending on where you live, it can be difficult or easy to access this alternative.
-Some other factors that can affect the availability of this option are your age, gestational age, and insurance cover.
+If you have decided that this is not the right time to become a parent, you can have an abortion.
+Depending on where you live, it can be easy or difficult to access this option.
+Local laws and policies may also introduce factors that can affect the availability of abortion, such as your age, how far along the pregnancy is, and your insurance coverage.

-There are two ways to have an abortion: with pills and through surgery.
+There are two ways to have an abortion: with pills and through an in-clinic procedure.

 Abortion with pills

-You can take pills at home to end an unwanted pregnancy.
+You can take abortion pills to end a pregnancy.
 There are two safe regimens: using Mifepristone in combination with Misoprostol, or using Misoprostol alone.

 For more information, you can visit our friends at howtouseabortionpill.org and safe2choose.org